 One-time-pad (OTP) / Two-factor authentication

-All login nodes on Betzy, Fram and Saga offer two-factor authentication on SSH.
+All login nodes on Betzy, Saga, Olivia, and NIRD now require two-factor authentication when connecting through SSH.

 To set up two-factor authentication for your user, follow these steps: